tsinghua-fib-lab/DeepSyncNet/README.md

 ./scripts/{system}/RC.sh
 ```

 We recommend turning on the **--parallel** option to enable parallel execution of programs with different random seeds to improve test efficiency.
 Please be careful to choose the suitable number of random seeds  **--seed_num** according to your computational and cache resources.
 The result of the experiment should be an average of multiple random seeds.
+The entire training and testing will take a few minutes to a few hours (depending on your computing resources).

 **We have encapsulated all the tedious operations.
 When you run any experimental script, the main program `run.py` will automatically execute the following steps in sequence:**